medic/chis-visualizations/staginng_to_dw/readme.md

     3. If the source is not DB, then follow the steps described in scenario 2 to get a separate factory pattern for that source type.
     4. A separate factory pattern might be required if the data type is not JSON or the load type is other than Full load.

 d.
-Scenario 4 - Updating views involving xform ids
+Scenario 4 - Updating views involving xform ids.

     1. As of now, we are getting the form_ids as a list with comma separated values (28fbbe5e-b54f-4cd8-a93f-d31d4a2e3344,adaab35c-0c4d-46bf-a439-ca321c0324b9)
     2. The feq_follow_up_vw view to get the count of form_id is being build based on comma separator ( array_length(regexp_split_to_array(form_id, ','),1), so if in the data there is any other separator than comma(,) then this view needs to be modified accordingly